zscooper/ReadingList/papers/ecology/fishes/Robinson2019MEPS.md

 ## Field Dates:
 N/A
 ## Significance:
+Observe and quantify the feeding success and failure of larval fish as a function of both fish age (day post-hatch) and copepod stage.

 ## Notes:
 Individual models are important for predicting animal recruitment success, though they are difficult to parameterize.